-V 26, No. 2, Winter 2013 – In an article from the Washington Native Plant Society, Joseph Arnett shares observation on, “The Sounds of Botany”; an “In Memoriam,” for Dr. John H. “Jack” Rumely; Native Plant Profiles on “Juniper,” by Spencer Shropshire and “Common Snowberry,” by Cathie Jean and Jay Frederick; Chantelle Bournay and Linda Lyon present a 2012 Small Grant Report on, “Native Plant Learning Garden Supports a Community”; and an article on “Wild Strawberries,” by Aaron Liston and adapted by Peter Lesica.
+V26-2, Winter 2013 – In an article from the Washington Native Plant Society, Joseph Arnett shares observations in “The Sounds of Botany”; an “In Memoriam” for Dr. John H. “Jack” Rumely; Native Plant Profiles on juniper by Spencer Shropshire and on common snowberry by Cathie Jean and Jay Frederick; Chantelle Bournay and Linda Lyon present a 2012 Small Grant Report on “Native Plant Learning Garden Supports a Community”; and an article on “Wild Strawberries” by Aaron Liston and adapted by Peter Lesica.

 V26-3, Spring 2013 – In an MNPS Small Grant Report, Edith Dooley describes her research on “Mountain Pine Beetle & Whitebark Pine”; Clare Beelman and Kelly Chadwick tell how a “Subalpine Garden Honors Peter Lesica,” on the UM campus; Mel Waggy reviews Peter Lesica’s new book in “A Botanist’s Testimony: Manual of Montana Vascular Plants a Keeper”; Walter Fertig encourages plant watching in “Have You Started your Plant Life List?”; Linda Lyon announces that “2013 MNPS Small Grant Awards Focus on Botanical Research”; and society news.
 Inserts mailed to member included an annual meeting registration form, an election ballot, and a copy of the society’s 2013 budget.